Extremal subsets in geodesically complete spaces with curvature bounded above: Examples

 Next we consider the general case of glued spaces.
 Let $X_1$ and $X_2$ be GCBA spaces and suppose they have proper, closed, locally convex subsets that are isometric to each other, denoted by the same notation $C$.
 Let $X_1\cup_CX_2$ denote the gluing of $X_1$ and $X_2$ along $C$.
-As before, we regard $X_1$, $X_2$, and $C$ as subsets of $X_1\cup_CX_2$.
+As before, we regard $X_1$, $X_2$, and $C$ as subsets of $X_1\cup_CX_2$, and use the notation $\bar C_i^c$.
 One can also define a normal ball in the same way.

 Furthermore, we assume that

 for any $p\in C$.
 By Remark \ref{rem:conv}, this is equivalent to the condition that the boundaries of $C$ with respect to $X_1$, $X_2$, and $X_1\cup_CX_2$ coincide.
 We denote it by the same notation $\partial C$.